LinuxForHealth/health-analytics/ascvd-from-fhir/README.md

 `docker run -p:5000:5000 <<GROUP>>/ascvd_from_fhir:1.0-SNAPSHOT --env ASCVD_URL=<<ASCVD_SERVICE_URL>>`

 It can also be run in kubernetes using kubernetes.yaml.
-However, you will first need to update two values in that file:
+However, you will first need to update four values in that file:

 `<<INGRESS_CLASS>>` - Update this to match the ingress class for your target cloud environment.